 Do you want to make easy money and become rich in no time and without much effort?
 THEN GET INTO THE DOG BREEDING BUSINESS!
 But if you have some ethics, you won’t…

 Let’s get into the fifty shades of the dark business of dog breeding in Mauritius where profit is placed over the well being of dogs.
 A world of big money, over breeding, neglect and abuse, illegal and uncontrolled sales, dog mutilation for cosmetic reasons, forced copulation, abandonment and death.
-A business that is producing more and more good looking dogs but with many behaviour issues and health conditions.
+A business that is producing more and more good looking dogs but with many behavior issues and health conditions.

 Through this article, I am hoping to spread some light on a business that is flourishing in Mauritius, on the different ways that dogs are being exploited for profit making and ultimately to make you think twice before ‘buying’ breed dogs.

 Breed dogs, magnificent strong and impressive!
 Who among us have never wowed at the sight of a gorgeous breed dog?
 Or came back home after a canine show with dreams full our heads to have the same dog one day?
 We all did!

 Dog shows!
 Everything is done to make us feel that way; the most beautiful and most obedient dog of the litter is brought to the show and exposed proudly to everyone.
 The cutest and most fluffy puppies brought there to allow people to cuddle them and fall in love.
 Oh and the big stud!!
 Yeah the huge male full of testosterone and big dangling balls which shout out loud that his puppies would be as pretty and strong as him.

 But wait a minute… Where is the bitch?
 The mother of all these puppies?
 The one with whom the impressive stud ‘mated’?
 WE RARELY SEE THEM!
 Why?

 The dogs are beautiful, no question about that.
 Smart?
 Yes they are!
 Definitely!
 But is it worth it?
 Let’ see…